And we really, really love seeing client results when we’re using one of our favourite techniques.

 1. Better Click to Tweet 2.
 Insert Post Ads 3.
 Editorial Calendar

-I’m going to spell out the steps for each plug in below.
+I’m going to spell out the steps for each of these WordPress blog plugins below.
 You can also grab some popcorn and watch this 12 minute video.

 01:00 Better Click to Tweet 4:38 Insert Post Ads 10:26 Editorial Calendar